MicroEJ/docs/VEEPortingGuide/uiImageGenerator.rst

 1. The JAR contains the service declaration ``/META-INF/services/javax.imageio.spi.ImageReaderSpi``,
 2. The JAR filename's prefix is `imageio-`,
-3. The JAR location is the platform configuration project's ``dropins/tools/`` directory.
+3. The JAR location is the VEE Port configuration project's ``dropins/tools/`` directory.

 .. note:: The same JAR is used by the Image Generator and by the :ref:`Front Panel <fp_ui_decoder>`.